ryantigi254/URBAN-AI-for-Independent-Learning-and-AI-Assisted-Learning-Revision/README.md

 We welcome contributions from other students, educators, and researchers.
 For more information on how you can get involved or support this project, please contact us at [Your Contact Information].

 ## Licensing
 This project is licensed under the [Creative Commons license].
-For more details, please see the LICENSE file.

 Thank you for your interest in the AI for Independent Learning and AI-Assisted Learning Revision project!
 We look forward to your contributions and feedback.